pix8/calendar/README.md

 A simple date factory for outputting a [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) date range given a target date.

-Vanilla javascript consumed as a service.
-Dependency on Moment.js for obvious reasons but half-tempted to wean it out unless the convenience + added value proves strictly necessary.
+Vanilla dependency-free javascript consumed as a service.

 The prime difference between this library and other implementations is that this gets down and dirty and actually does the maths to calculates the date ranges rather than expediting proceedings with recursive conditional loops and increments(although they are written + documented far nicer than my shambolic attempts).
 In my mind these methods expose a lot of redundancy and expensive operations for what should be a trivial bean counting exercise.
 So in theory(at least in my head) this should make it superfast - although unproven - but I should really run some comparison tests at some point.